kubewarden/kubewarden.io/content/blog/2021/11/deep-dive-into-policy-logging.md

 We will be looking at the [Swift policy template](https://github.com/kubewarden/swift-policy-template) for this example.

-As happens with Go and Rust's SDK's, the Swift SDK is instrumented to use Swift's `LogHandler`, so our policy only has to initialize it.
+As happens with Go and Rust's SDK's, the Swift SDK is instrumented to use Swift's `LogHandler` from the [`swift-log` project](https://github.com/apple/swift-log), so our policy only has to initialize it.
 In our `Sources/Policy/main.swift` file:

 ```swift
 import kubewardenSdk